dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud-apis/sl-jdbc.md

 <TabItem value="queryablegranularitiesformetrics" label="Fetch queryable granularities for metrics">

-Use this query to fetch queryable granularities for a list of metrics.
+You can use this query to fetch queryable granularities for a list of metrics.
 This API request allows you to only show the time granularities that make sense for the primary time dimension of the metrics (such as `metric_time`), but if you want queryable granularities for other time dimensions, you can use the `dimensions()` call, and find the column queryable_granularities.

-Note, `metrics` is a required argument that lists one or multiple metrics in it.
+Note, `metrics` is a required argument that lists one or multiple metrics.

 ```bash
 select * from {{